yndc/plexus/README.md

-# Cycles
+# plexus

-Cycles is a high-performance, multithreaded task scheduling framework for C++20 based on Directed Acyclic Graphs (DAG).
+plexus is a high-performance, multithreaded task scheduling framework for C++20 based on Directed Acyclic Graphs (DAG).
 It orchestrates units of work (Nodes) based on data access rules (Dependencies) to dynamically execute tasks as soon as their prerequisites are met.

 ## Features